Travel Report: Kulen Elephant Forest, Cambodia.

 According to Leanne, the wooden bar set before them provides a sense of security for both the elephants and us humans.
 Should any of the animals feel wary of all the attention, they can back away.
 Furthermore, if it all gets too much, there’s nothing to stop an elephant from walking off altogether.

 In any case the breakfast scenario helps visitors build a bond with the elephants.
 They need to feel comfortable with you and vice versa.
-After all, everyone is about to head off into the forest together for a hike.
+After all, everyone is about to head off into the forest together for a hike, so it’s better to break the ice early on.

 With all the sugarcane and banana gobbled up, we wasted no time in heading out into the forest for a relaxing afternoon stroll.
 Well, as relaxing as it can get in thirty degree heat.
 Nevertheless, it was fascinating to observe the elephants and how they interact with their environment.